-- Sow seeds in spring or fall, in. deep in rows 12 in. apart.
-As soon as seedlings are established thin to 6 in. apart.
-Or set out nursery grown plants in early spring,
+- Sow seeds in spring or fall, deep in rows 12 in. apart.
+As soon as seedlings are established, thin to 6 in. apart.
+Or set out nursery-grown plants in early spring,

-- Leaves can be cut 4-6 mo, after sowing: then cut often and close to ground.
+- Leaves can be cut 4-6 mo, after sowing: cut often and close to the ground.

 - Leaves lose color in drying.
-Instead of drying, grow winter supplies indoors by potting a few clumps in fall and keeping them near a sunny window, Can also be preserved by deep freezing
+Instead of drying, grow winter supplies indoors by potting a few clumps in the fall and keeping them near a sunny window, They Can also be preserved by deep freezing.

 - Lift and divide clumps every 3 or 4 yr.